-How screening is done
+How is lung cancer screening done?

-The only recommended method for lung cancer screening is a low-dose CT scan, or LDCT.
+Today, the recommended method for lung cancer screening is a low-dose CT scan, or LDCT.
 LDCT helps find areas in the lung that may be cancerous.
-Studies have shown that yearly LDCT scans in high-risk people can lead to early detection of lung cancer, which can save lives.

-Other tests, such as chest X-rays and sputum tests, are not recommended for lung cancer screening because they cannot effectively detect lung cancer early.
+Studies have shown that yearly LDCT scans in high-risk people can lead to early detection of lung cancer, which saves lives.
+Other tests such as chest X-rays and sputum tests, are not recommended for lung cancer screening because currently they cannot effectively detect lung cancer early.
 During an LDCT, you lie down on a table.
 Then, a camera goes around your body and takes images from different angles.
 A computer then processes these images and combines them to create detailed pictures of your lungs.
-LDCT uses a low dose (amount) of radiation, less than a standard CT scan, and the scan only takes a few minutes and is painless.
+LDCT uses a low amount of radiation, less than a standard CT scan, and the scan only takes a few minutes.